nishamuktewar/techtree/topics/uberStylePayments.md

+#Fast Forward Labs Update [Logo Header]
-Apps that connect physical experiences with pre-set, digital payments New Models for Apps Connecting Physical Experiences with Transactions
+#Electronic Regulars: New App Models Connecting Physical Experiences with Transactions

-Structure:

-__What is this model and how does it work (e.g. underlying payment technology, maybe security talks)__

-Physical experiences are increasingly being supplemented by digital payment methods on mobile phones, where the user enters payment information once and does not need to think about re-authorizing in the future.
-Uber saw explosive growth in use of its car services after moving to seamless payments with Braintree, which allowed users to pay in their own currencies.
-Starbucks designed an app to process payments that logistically takes longer to complete at the register, yet keeps users engaged and happily spending. [condense] PS Dept on the iPhone connects users with personal shoppers at major luxury fashion stores, with in-app payments that mean the user never has to leave the app environment to access merchandise exclusive to brick-and-mortar stores, opening up a world of options for brick-and-mortar stores and sales experts to move inventory.
-Even regional salad chain Sweetgreen has a mobile app that includes payment and pickup options at its locations.
+This update discusses recent mobile device apps that facilitate transactions around real-world experiences and services.

+Physical experiences are increasingly being supplemented by digital payment and service methods on mobile devices.
+A user enters payment and/or customer information into the app once, then does not need to think about re-authorizing in the future, much like Amazon's one-click feature, brought into the real world.
+This facilitates smoother, faster transactions that benefit customers and vendors.
+In essence, this approach establishes a trust relationship between the customer that reassures the vendor that the customer will pay, emulating the experience of a user being a "regular" of that vendor.

+##Examples

+Uber's car service is perhaps the best-known example.
+Uber saw explosive growth after moving to seamless payments with Braintree, which allowed users to pay in their own currencies.

+Starbucks coffee shops accept in-app payments for real-world coffee.
+App payments (and orders) are faster to process than cash or payment cards at the register.
+As a result, Starbucks' customers save time in line, and Starbucks can sell more product with its employees focused on making beverages instead of taking payments.

+Similarly, Sweetgreen, a regional salad restaurant chain, released a mobile app that includes payment and pickup options at its real-world locations.
+Again, these app features reduce waiting time and ordering mistakes for customers, and help Sweetgreen get its product to consumers more efficiently.

+As another example, PS Dept's app connects users with personal shoppers at major luxury fashion stores.
+Its in-app payments give customers in-app access to merchandise that would otherwise be available only in brick-and-mortar stores.
+This provides new opportunities for the brick-and-mortar stores and sales experts to move inventory.

+Vending machines have been set up to accept contactless payments by smartphone over the internet or using short-range wireless protocols like NFC or Bluetooth.
+"Regulars" who live or work near these machines can simply have their purchases charged to a registered payment method.

+##Payment Logistics

 Payment options like Braintree, Square, [Stripe, WePay, Circle (bitcoin)....] [when did they come out?] [what's so special about their technology?] [what kind of encryption are they using?] [why weren't mobile payments happening before?] [what does this mean for consumer behavior data?]